LOI & Lease Negotiation: Protecting EBITDA, Exit Value, and Founder Equity

 • Clarify whether TI can be used for soft costs, permits, and design fees

-Example: if the allowance gets consumed by MEP upgrades and HVAC work, the founder is effectively self-funding the clinic long before drywall, finishes, and equipment coordination are complete.
+Example: if the allowance gets consumed by MEP upgrades and HVAC work, the founder is self-funding the clinic long before drywall, finishes, and equipment coordination are complete.

-Healthcare is not generic commercial real estate.
-A site can be attractive, affordable, and physically workable—and still fail at the city level.
-Without a permit contingency, the company can become obligated on rent for a clinic use the municipality will not allow.
+Why it matters.
+Healthcare isn't generic commercial real estate.
+A site can be attractive, affordable, and physically workable and still fail at the city level.
+Without a permit contingency, the company can become obligated on rent for a clinic use the municipality won't allow.
+This is exactly where regulatory risk turns into dead rent and wasted capital.

 What to negotiate